dev-jpnobrega/react-redux-admin/README.md

-React Ui-Material Admin Template
+React/Redux Material UI
 ================================

-This is a simple responsive admin template using [React](https://facebook.github.io/react/) and [Material-UI](http://www.material-ui.com/) components.
+This is a simple responsive admin template using [React](https://facebook.github.io/react/), [Redux] (http://redux.js.org/) and [Material-UI](http://www.material-ui.com/) components.

 This is the very first version, feel free to use for any app.
 Contributions are always welcome!

 Demo
 ----

-You can find a demo [here](http://rafaelhz.github.io/react-material-admin-template).

 Installation / Running
 ----------------------